containerd/nerdctl/README.md

 Volume flags:
 - :whale: `-v, --volume`: Bind mount a volume
-  - :warning: Bind-mount only.
-Creating named volumes (`nerdctl volume create`) is not implemented yet.

 Rootfs flags:
 - :whale: `--read-only`: Mount the container's root filesystem as read only